Coloured foam cloning collars for aeroponic systems, used for plant cuttings propagation in hydroponic cloning and seedling development.

 Why Haven't My Seeds Germinated?

-How to Germinate Seeds Quickly
+How To Germinate Seeds Quickly

 A-Grade Tips - Germination